top of page

 It’s so easy to overlook your own errors and inconsistencies, even if you’ve read your work hundreds of times!

-Don’t worry - even highly experienced writers do this.
+Don’t worry - even highly experienced, best-selling writers overlook their own errors.
 You’re so close to your own work that it’s difficult to read it objectively.

-Another person can spot your faux pas immediately and can advise on such things as dodgy sentence structure, punctuation and readability.
+Another person can spot your faux pas immediately and can advise on dodgy sentence structure, punctuation, readability, and much more.

 But, do you need a copy-editor, a proofreader, or both, before publishing your book or eBook?